openzfs/openzfs-docs/docs/Getting Started/Alpine Linux/index.rst

 Root on ZFS
 -----------
-ZFS can be used as root file system for Fedora.
+ZFS can be used as root file system for Alpine Linux.
 An installation guide is available.

 Start from "Preparation".